Midway, NC

 99 people

-As of 2023, 2.01% of Midway, NC residents (97 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 2.01% of Midway, NC residents (97 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Midway, NC was 2.07%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Midway, NC compared to that of it's neighboring and parent geographies.